TorontoZhen/compare-gap-junctions/README.md

 # Compare Gap Junctions

-A python script that compare gap junctions from a catmaid project to the Durbin datasets
+A python script to compare gap junctions from a catmaid project to the Durbin datasets

 ## Requirements